Wills-dev/Wills-dev/README.md

 ### About Me
 - 🙎🏽‍♂️ I'm a Software Developer
 - 🌱 I’m currently learning new things everyday
-- 👯 I’m looking to collaborate other software developers
+- 👯 I’m looking to collaborate with other software developers
 - 🥅 2022 goal: I want to contribute more to Open source.
-- 📫 How to reach me: [ejioguvictor6@gmail.com][email] or +2347069361700
+- 📫 How to reach me: [Email][email] or +2347069361700
 - ⚡ Fun fact: I'm the best FIFA player

 ## Connect with me: